 Even more, the inside of the Newmar Canyon Star 3927 is just as impressive as the outside.
-Facilities of the motorhome include everything you’d expect in a high-end coach or hotel room; LED TVs, DVD players, BOSE stereo equipment, cutting-edge kitchen-space (including appliances), comfortable toilet, and much more.
+Facilities of the motorhome include everything you’d expect in a high-end coach or hotel room; LED TVs, DVD players, BOSE stereo equipment, cutting-edge kitchen space (including appliances), a comfortable toilet, and much more.

 Super C Motorhomes with a Toy Hauler